ashhhlynn/boxd/README.md

 - Users can view films and ratings by followed users through feed

-- Data stored through localStorage for users without accounts
+- Users can view Boxd application rating average for films with ratings

 ## Tech Stack